The first article of the new rubric @home is dedicated to those who celebrate today, and these are all people related to theatre.

 10.04 – The Nutcracker

-See more about the initiatives of the Russian theaters on the site Afisha.
+See more about the initiatives of the Russian theatres on the site Afisha.
 You should switch on the Google Translator though.

 We cannot miss Italian opera: